 SCE has instituted an engagement survey process to capture feedback from State and County public safety partners and critical infrastructure customers during PSPS events.
 SCE encourages these stakeholders to provide survey feedback in daily coordination calls and emails links to the engagement survey once the event has concluded.
-Two Public Safety Partner completed SCE's engagement survey and rated the engagement with SCE as excellent.
+Zero Public Safety Partner completed SCE's engagement survey.